 As the former capital of the Spanish province of Texas, San Antonio has a vibrant history and culture.
 When Spanish explorers began expeditions 1691 and 1709, the Yanaguana Indians were occupying the area.
 San Antonio was given its name because it was discovered on the feast day of St. Anthony.
 The city was founded in 1718 by Father Antonio Olivares, who established the Mission San Antonio de Valero, which would become known as the Alamo.
 Soon, four more missions were built in the city.
 During the Texas Revolution, San Antonio was the site of many battles, including the Battle of the Alamo.

-Attracting 26 million tourists each year, San Antonio is the heart of Tejano culture and tourism.
+Attracting millions of tourists each year, San Antonio is the heart of Tejano culture and tourism.
 The city is known for the Alamo, Spanish missions, the River Walk and the Tower of the Americas.
 The Tower opened in 1968 as the centerpiece for San Antonio’s World’s Fair and Exposition, better known to locals as HemisFair.
 While the Alamo put San Antonio on the map, HemisFair and the Tower forever changed San Antonio’s skyline.

 San Antonio is home to the four-time NBA champion Spurs, Sea World and Six Flags Fiesta Texas.
 It is also home to the first modern art museum in Texas, the McNay Art Museum.
 For visitors interested in San Antonio’s rich railroad history, the Texas Transportation Museum.offers a wealth of information, some of which is quoted in this article.
 Every April, the city celebrates the Fiesta San Antonio, a 10-day festival honoring the city’s diverse cultures.
 Visitors can also experience the San Antonio Stock Show & Rodeo, a staple of Texan cowboy culture, each February.